 You can avoid these situations by using reliable anti-virus and anti-malware scanning tools.
 You need to apply common sense when using the internet.
 Comodo and Malwarebytes have provided some handy tips to keep your PC safe from hackers.
 If you are using a router, it is also important to keep the device updated with the latest firmware.

 Secondly, the problem can arise from your hosting provider, especially if you are using a shared hosting package.
 As you probably know, a shared hosting package shares the server among numerous users.
-If any of these users doesn’t follow the best practices, the whole server is under serious threat.
+If any of these users don't follow the best practices, the whole server is under serious threat.

 In some cases, one site in a shared hosting package gets compromised, and it allows the hacker to infiltrate other sites on the same server.
-On that case, you need to consult with your hosting provider, and they will take the necessary steps.
+In that case, you need to consult with your hosting provider, and they will take the necessary steps.
 This means, even if your site is fully updated and protected, you may still end up with a WordPress hacked site.

 Now that we have identified the common vulnerabilities, let’s take a look at the security aspects.

-WordPress hacked through Security Vulnerabilities
+Hacked through Vulnerabilities

 There are several types of security vulnerabilities for WordPress.
 We will talk about the ones which are most common –

 - Weak username/password combinations: We don’t think we have to tell you the importance of using a secure password.
-Since the 3.8 version, WordPress itself has started to put more focus on forcing the users to use a strong password.
+Since the 3.8 version, WP itself has started to put more focus on forcing the users to use a strong password.
 There is a built-in password strength detection feature in the admin dashboard.
 The rule of thumb is never to use any predictable username (such as admin), and always use strong passwords.
-These will make it more difficult for the hackers to access your WordPress site.
+These will make it more difficult for the hackers to access your WP site.

 - Theme/plugin bugs: While it is a best practice to use familiar themes and plugins, sometimes the most popular ones can have a hidden security flaw too.
-If that happens, you will find the news in the WordPress blogs.
+If that happens, you will find the news on blogs.
 However, you will probably be safe if you make sure that you are using only trusted themes or plugins.
 Check out the reviews, rating, number of downloads, etc. to analyze the reliability.
 And never ever use pirated themes or plugins.
 It is a known fact that most of these contain harmful code, which can lead to a backdoor in your site.
-You’ll surely end up with a hacked WordPress site in no time if you use pirated versions of themes and plugin.
+You’ll surely end up with a hacked WP site in no time if you use pirated versions of themes and plugin.
 What you think is free will cost you much more than you expect if fixing your hacked website.

 What to Do When Your WordPress is Hacked?

-1. Identify the Type of WordPress Hack
+1. Identify the Type of Hack

 The solution to getting your site back depends on the type of WordPress hack.
 That means the first step is to define the type.